history-unibas/Metadata-Historical-Land-Registry-Basel/README.md

 This script contains functions to query metadata of the "Historische Grundbuch Basel (HGB)" from the Staatsarchiv.
 The SPARQL endpoint of the Staatarchiv can be accessed at https://ld.staatsarchiv.bs.ch/sparql/.
 Additional functions allow to extract attributes of interest for the entities "Serie" and "Dossier" as used in our research project.
 The functions are used in particular in the following script: https://github.com/history-unibas/Postgresql-Project-Database/blob/main/updateProjectDatabase.py.

 ## enrichMetadata.py
 Enriches the metadata of the 'Historische Grundbuch Basel' from the Staatsarchiv by creating additional attributes.
-The databasis of this script was created by the function processing_metadat() within https://github.com/history-unibas/Postgresql-Project-Database/blob/main/updateProjectDatabase.py.
+The databasis of this script was created by the function processing_metadata() within https://github.com/history-unibas/Postgresql-Project-Database/blob/main/updateProjectDatabase.py.

 Additional attributes are included in the resulting dataframe 'dossiers_series'.
 The following table describes each of these additional attributes.